verhovsky/books-futures-explained/src/0_1_background_information.md

 Most are 8 bytes (which is a pointer size on 64 bit systems), but some are 16 bytes.

+The 16 byte sized pointers are called "fat pointers" since they carry more extra information.

+**In the case of `&[i32]`:**

-The reason for this varies.
-For example, in the case of `&[i32]` the first 8 bytes is the pointer to the first element in an array, and the second 8 bytes is the length of the slice.
+- The first 8 bytes is the actual pointer to the first element in the array (or part of an array the slice refers to)

+- The second 8 bytes is the length of the slice.

-The one we'll concern ourselves about is the references to traits, or _trait objects_ as they're called in Rust when we're referring to any type that implements this trait. `&dyn SomeTrait` is a pointer to such a _trait object_ and as you see it has a size of 16 bytes.
+The one we'll concern ourselves about is the references to traits, or _trait objects_ as they're called in Rust.

+ `&dyn SomeTrait` is an example of a _trait object_

+ The layout for a pointer to a _trait object_ looks like this:

 - The first 8 bytes points to the `data` for the trait object
 - The second 8 bytes points to the `vtable` for the trait object

-When implementing a `Trait` you pass in `self` as the first parameter.
-The `data` pointer is a pointer to this `self` object which is then passed in to the functions in the `vtable`.
+The reason for this is to allow us to refer to an object we know nothing about except that it implements the methods defined by our trait.
+To allow this we use dynamic dispatch.

 Let's explain this in code instead of words by implementing our own trait object from these parts: